 Chicago emcee Paypa (not the Paypa from Project Mayhem), who recently inked a deal with Steve Rifkind’s SRC Records through Behind Da Scenes Entertainment, could find his deal in jeopardy as his bosses at Behind Da Scenes Ent. were just arrested and charged in running a massive cocaine ring that spread from Mexico to LA to Baltimore, and transported millions of dollars of work across the country via private jets.
+You can visit us for selecting best private investigator.
 Obviously, these guys are innocent until proven guilty, but USA Today is reporting:

 LOS ANGELES — A celebrity disc jockey and the heads of an entertainment company were among 14 people indicted in a cocaine ring where private jets were used to shuttle large amounts of the drug from Southern California to Baltimore, authorities said.

 Authorities said Tuesday that the ring smuggled hundreds of pounds of cocaine via private jets between May and November.
 They seized nearly 300 kilograms of cocaine and $1.1 million.

 Among those facing drug trafficking and money laundering charges is Darrin Ebron, 43, who runs Goodlife American Clothing and was the DJ at Eddie Murphy’s 2008 nuptials in Bora Bora.
 Also indicted were Ricky Brascom, 28, and Charles Ransom Jr., 36, both of Los Angeles and who are co-chief executive officers of Behind da Scenes Entertainment, whose main artist is rapper Paypa.

 Ebron and three others were being sought by investigators, while Brascom and his older brother were among those arrested this month.
 Brascom and the others are scheduled to be arraigned Monday.

 If convicted, each of the defendants could face up to life in prison.